 This was printed in a shorter version Northern Virginia Today and was published in April 2018.

 The fifth-grader admitted to not using analog clocks outside class.
 He passed the assessments and stopped using those skills.
 His parents never had him use analog clocks outside of school.
+He always used digital.
+Once he passed assessments he did not think knowing how to use analog clocks was important.
+Analog clocks are still in use in many areas.
+I see them all the time in schools, hospitals, various buildings, etc. Kids need to keep these skills sharp as they grow.

 It has been over 35 years since I played violin, I cannot play it now.
 Why?
 I lost those skills.
 However, I can drive a car though it has been over thirty years since I took driver’s ed.
 Why?
 I drive almost every day.
 I am always using these skills.